A NEW PAPER ACCEPTED AT CHI'22

 I'm excited that our paper exploring the user dynamics of home technology and algorithms titled '"We Just Use What They Give Us": Understanding Passenger User Perspectives in Smart Homes' was accepted at CHI'21!
 Congratulations to all my amazing collaborators!

 Joining Stanford Computer Science Dept.

-I will be joining Stanford to pursue my PhD in computer science this fall!
-I’m really looking forward to working with all the colleagues in the department!
+I will be joining Stanford to pursue my PhD in computer science this fall supported by the Stanford School of Engineering Fellowship!
+I am really looking forward to working with all the colleagues in the department!

 Deposited MS Thesis at UIUC

 I reached a personal milestone of depositing my master's thesis on the role of response time in human-algorithm interaction at UIUC!!
 I’m deeply grateful to my amazing adviser Professor Karrie Karahalios for making the past two years truly fun and meaningful.

 A new paper accepted at CSCW'20

 Our paper entitled "Emotional Amplification During Live-Streaming: Evidence from Comments During and After News Events" was accepted at CSCW'20!
 Congrats to all my co-authors :)